The Bendigo Competitions Society

-10.1 Competitors may appear only once in each section.
+10.1 Competitors may appear only once in each section – no interchanges allowed.

-10.2 Competitors may appear in multiple age groups.
+10.2 Competitors may appear in one age group only.

 - AGGREGATES AND AWARDS:

 11.2 A Grand Aggregate Scholarship – Senior and Junior scholarships will be awarded in both Classical and Theatrical disciplines to the competitor gaining the highest aggregate points from the above solo aggregate awards in the open categories.
 Novice aggregate winners are not eligible to win a Grand Aggregate Scholarship.
-Competitors performing in age groups 12 years and above (open) are eligible for the Senior Grand Aggregate in both Classical Ballet and Theatrical Dance.
+Competitors performing in age groups12 years and above (open) are eligible for the Senior Grand Aggregate in both Classical Ballet and Theatrical Dance.
 Competitors performing in age groups 8 years and under 12 (open) are eligible for the Junior Grand Aggregate in both Classical Ballet and Theatrical Dance.
 The Senior Grand Aggregate prize is $200.00 in both disciplines and the Junior Grand Aggregate prize is $100.00 in both disciplines.
 In the case of a tie, any cash prize will be equally divided between the winners.
-These cash prizes will be awarded in the form of a scholarship to the student’s dance school to assist with further dance tuition.

 13.1 No rehearsal is permitted on the stage during the Eisteddfod.